trunghc97/blockchain/System_Design_Document.md

 ## Peer Services Architecture

 ### Overview
-Peer services are the endorsing peers in the blockchain network that provide REST API endpoints for querying data and gRPC endpoints for endorsement.
+Peer services are the endorsing peers + committers in the blockchain network that provide REST API endpoints for querying data and gRPC endpoints for endorsement.
 Each peer service:

 - **Runs as a standalone Go microservice**
 - **Receives ProposalRequest from Blockchain Gateway via gRPC**
+- **Receives blocks from Orderer via gRPC streaming**
 - **Maintains isolated MongoDB database**
 - **Implements role-based endorsement logic**
+- **Commits blocks to private ledger**
 - **Only provides GET endpoints for data querying**
 - **Does NOT submit transactions directly to Orderer**